Blog

 Similarly, when my sole focus was losing weight, I tried all the hacks and trade tricks.
 I did succeed in losing weight—four stones, to be exact.
 However, in half the time it took me to shed those pounds, I gained back three stones.
 My inability to maintain my weight loss highlights my inefficiency in sustaining the desired outcome.

-Could you be more effective, Champions?
+Could you be more effective?

 Assess your effectiveness, and balance the short-term with the long-term: